AI Agents in Practice Beyond Coding

 Version control is non-negotiable.
 AI agents create and destroy content.
 Without Git, a single bad run could overwrite hours of work.
 The coding agent’s undo capabilities help, but a proper version history is the real safety net.

 Human-in-the-loop is not optional.
 Prompt injection is a real risk.
 An incoming email could contain hidden instructions.
 An agent with full autonomy could leak data or send embarrassing messages.
+I learned this the hard way when an agent drafted an email to the wrong contact, simply because it could not find the right person and filled in data from its context window.
+The review step caught it.
 Every sensitive action requires explicit approval.

 Start with software development practices.
 Test-driven development, code review, version control, continuous integration: these practices exist because humans make mistakes.
 AI agents make different mistakes, but the same practices apply.
 Treat content like code.